Vaccines for Children Program

 Benefits include the following:

-- You ensure your patients get vaccinated on time.
+- Ensure your patients get vaccinated on time.

-- You continue to control who you see in your practice.
+- Control who you see in your practice.

-- No fee caps are set on the office visit charge.
+- No fee caps are set on the office visit charge, only administration fee.

 Alabama VFC Provider Resources